A. Obtaining a Passport

-Participants may be responsible for purchasing their own airline ticket.
-For courses and semester programs in which application is made directly to EEI, this is facilitated in collaboration with STA Travel International Programs and Group Services in providing participants with the lowest-priced student air fare available, as well as coordinating group arrival to Costa Rica.
-Thus, we highly recommend contacting them (toll-free in the U.S. & Canada at: 877-777-8717) to make your travel arrangements.
+Unless stated otherwise on the specific EEI course page, all participants must arrange for and purchase their own airline ticket.
+Although participants may do so however they choose, for courses and semester programs in which application is made directly to EEI, this is facilitated in collaboration with STA Travel International Programs and Group Services so as to coordinate group arrival to Costa Rica.
+For this reason, we highly recommend contacting them (toll-free in the U.S. & Canada at: 877-777-8717) to make your travel arrangements.
 When doing so, inform them which EEI program you will be participating on, and they will arrange for you to arrive in Costa Rica at the same time as other participants so that we may provide ground transportation upon arrival.
 (IMPORTANT: See 'Arrival' below).
 STA Travel can also issue an International Student Identity Card (ISIC), which provides discounts, and additional travel insurance to participants (required for student fares).

 C. Medical Preparations & Health Insurance

-Health insurance is strongly recommended, and provided for participants applying directly to EEI.
-See the Acceptance and Health Insurance sections on the 'Admission' page for details.
+Health/emergency travel insurance is required of participants on all EEI offerings.
+See the Health Insurance sections on the 'Admission' page for details.

 It is also a good idea to have medical and dental checkups, and get needed dental work done before you go.
 If you have any chronic medical concerns, obtain your physician's recommendation.
 Although there are generally no serious high risk diseases in and around the central valley of Costa Rica (where San Ramón is located), it is wise to take precautions, especially during times when we will be doing field study in other parts of the country and region (and if you might travel elsewhere on your own).
 Some locations are more susceptible to disease than other, but in all cases the chances of becoming sick are substantially reduced by taking simple precautions.
 The first step in this process is to obtain recommended travel vaccines (e.g., typhoid, hepatitis A/B, polio), including getting a tetanus shot if you have not had one recently.
 At the same time, you should acquire recommended medication and supplies to bring with you (e.g., malaria pills, mosquito repellent, etc.).
 Please visit the Costa Rica page of the World Health Organization or Central America travel section of the Centers for Disease Control web site for their latest recommendations.
 Additional information as also accessible through the Health and Safety section of the 'Links' page.